7 Easy Steps on How to Come Up With a Business Name With Checklist(2025)

 How can I check my business growth?

 Check your sales month-over-month or year-over-year.
 Use tools like Google Analytics, or check your Shopify/Wix stats.
-Track repeat purchases, subscriptions, or returning clients.
+Track repeat purchases, subscriptions, potential customers, or returning clients.
 Are people mentioning you without you paying them?
 Showing up in blogs?
 Getting tagged in random TikToks?
 These are signs of your growth!

 Is it ok to name a business after yourself?